Dibyajeet-Das/Food_Recipie_Generator/README.md

 # Food Delight – AI-Powered Food_Recipe_Generator
 Welcome to Food Delight, an AI-powered food recipe generator that helps users instantly discover creative and delicious recipes.
-This project uses a GPT-2 transformer model to generate unique recipes based on dish names provided by the user.
+This project uses a GPT-2 transformer model to generate unique recipes based on dish names provided by the user It also generates the Image of that recipe.
 In The comment section inside the code i have provided a other model for more enhanced recipie

 Created this project by using Django for the backend and a fully responsive HTML, CSS, and JavaScript frontend, the web based app offers a dynamic and modern user experience across both mobile and desktop platforms.